DigitalDenCloud/digitaldencloud.github.io/_posts/2026-01-11-protecting-api-gateway-endpoints.md

 3. Select **Customize (advanced)**
 4. Select **Cost budget** and select **Next**
 5. Enter a budget name (e.g. `aws-news-agent-budget`)
+6. For **Period**, select **Monthly**
+7. For **Budget renewal type**, select **Recurring budget**
-6. Set the budgeted amount (e.g. `$10`)
+8. Set the budgeted amount (e.g. `$10`)
-7. Under **Budget scope**, select **Filter specific AWS cost dimensions**
+9. Under **Budget scope**, select **Filter specific AWS cost dimensions**
-8. Select **Tag** from the dimension dropdown
+10. Select **Tag** from the dimension dropdown
-9. Select your `Project` tag and the value `aws-news-agent`
+11. Select your `Project` tag and the value `aws-news-agent`
-10. Select **Next**
+12. Select **Next**
-11. Set an alert threshold (e.g. 80% of budget)
+13. Set an alert threshold (e.g. 80% of budget)
-12. Enter your email for notifications
+14. Enter your email for notifications
-13. Select **Create budget**
+15. Select **Create budget**

 This tracks only the costs from resources tagged with this project, separate from your other AWS usage.

-## Implementation

-For this demo agent, I configured a usage plan with a daily quota of 500 requests.
-The endpoint remains public, but there is a ceiling on how many requests can be made.
-Combined with a budget alert, any unusual activity triggers a notification.

-For production APIs with higher traffic or stricter requirements, AWS WAF provides additional protection by rate limiting individual IP addresses.

 ## Summary

 Hiding API endpoints in videos or source code does not provide real protection.
 The endpoint is visible in browser network requests.

-Usage plans cap total requests.
-AWS WAF blocks abusive IPs.
-AWS Budgets notifies you when costs increase.
-For a demo project, usage plans and budget alerts provide sufficient protection without adding unnecessary complexity.
+For this demo agent, I configured a usage plan with a daily quota of 100 requests and a budget alert filtered by project tag.
+The endpoint remains public, but abuse is limited and any unusual spending triggers a notification.

+I explored AWS WAF as an option for rate limiting individual IP addresses, but for a low-traffic demo already protected by usage plans, the additional cost did not justify the benefit.

+The protections covered in this post - usage plans, WAF, and budget alerts - limit and monitor requests but do not restrict who can access the API.
+For production APIs handling sensitive data, consider adding authentication:

+- **Amazon Cognito** - Users sign in and receive a token.
+API Gateway validates the token before allowing requests.
+- **IAM Authorization** - Requests must be signed with AWS credentials.
+Only users or roles you explicitly grant can call the API.
+- **Lambda Authorizers** - Custom authentication logic to validate tokens from your own auth system.
+- **Private APIs** - API Gateway can be configured as private, accessible only from within a VPC.

+Usage plans and budget alerts provide sufficient protection for a demo.
+Authentication ensures only authorized users can access the API at all.